tanish35/Blockchain-Tracker/README.md

 # Solana Wallet Manager & Transaction Notifier

 This project is a TypeScript-based application that interacts with the Solana blockchain using the Solana Web3.js library.
-The application has several key functionalities, including wallet creation, SOL token airdrop, transaction tracking, and email notifications upon account changes.
-WebSockets are used to listen for real-time updates on the Solana blockchain.
+It tracks transactions on the blockchain, creates transaction trails, and clusters them to identify the most connected wallets.
+The application features wallet creation, SOL token airdrop, transaction tracking, and email notifications for account activities.
+Additionally, it uses WebSockets for real-time updates and Python code to implement the Louvain algorithm for clustering transactions.

 ## Features

 - **Wallet Creation**: Generates a new Solana wallet and saves the keypair in a JSON file for future use.
 - **Airdrop SOL Tokens**: Airdrops 2 SOL to the newly created wallet on the Solana Devnet.
-- **Transaction Tracking**: Monitors any changes to the account using WebSockets and retrieves the latest transaction details.
+- **Transaction Tracking**: Monitors account changes using WebSockets and retrieves the latest transaction details.
-- **Email Notifications**: Sends an email notification with transaction details whenever a change is detected in the account.
+- **Email Notifications**: Sends email alerts with transaction details whenever a change is detected in the monitored accounts.
+- **Transaction Clustering**: Uses the Louvain algorithm to cluster transactions and identify the most connected wallets for monitoring.

 ## Technologies Used

 - **TypeScript**: Strongly typed programming language that builds on JavaScript.
 - **Solana Web3.js**: JavaScript SDK for interacting with the Solana blockchain.
+- **ReactFlow**: Library used to visualize blockchain transactions as graphs.
+- **Prisma**: ORM used to manage MongoDB.
 - **Nodemailer**: Node.js module for sending emails.
 - **WebSockets**: Provides real-time event-driven communication.
+- **Python**: Used for the Louvain algorithm in the clustering process.

 ## Setup Instructions